eurotech/add-ons-automation/README.md

 ### `.github/workflows` folder

-The `workflows` folder contains the reusable workflows and their configuration/template files.
+The `workflows` folder contains the reusable Github workflows.
 They're easily identified by the `_shared-*` identifier.

 ### `samples` folder